-Diamond was born Jan.
-24, 1941, in Brooklyn, N.Y.
-He received his first guitar for his 16th birthday, but didn’t originally plan to pursue music as a career.
-Instead, he was a pre-med major and member of the fencing team at New York University, but grew bored with his studies and switched his focus to songwriting.
-He dropped out of college his senior year to take a 16-week job with a music publisher.
+- Neil Leslie Diamond was born Jan.
+24, 1941, in Brooklyn, New York.
+He received his first guitar in high school for his 16th birthday, but didn’t originally plan to pursue music as a career.
+Instead, he was a pre-med major and on a fencing scholarship at New York University.
+But he grew bored with his studies and switched his focus to songwriting.
+He dropped out of NYU his senior year to take a 16-week job with a music publisher.

-He signed a deal with Bang Records in 1966 and released his first hit single, “Solitary Man.”
+- He signed a deal with Bang Records in 1966 and released his first hit single, “Solitary Man,” followed by “Cherry Cherry” and “Kentucky Woman.”
 Diamond moved to Uni Records two years later and produced a string of popular songs, including “Sweet Caroline” (1969), “Song Sung Blue” (1972), and his very first number one, “Cracklin’ Rosie” (1970).

-Many famous artists have covered Diamond’s songs.
+- He was supposed to star in a film version of “You Don’t Bring Me Flowers” with Barbra Streisand (turned into a duet song instead), but starred in a 1980 remake of “The Jazz Singer” with Laurence Olivier and Lucie Arnaz.
+And many famous artists have covered his songs.
 Notable examples include Johnny Cash (“Solitary Man”), the Monkees (“I’m a Believer”), Elvis Presley (“And the Grass Won’t Pay No Mind”), and UB40 (“Red Red Wine”).